 Cat lovers tend to care for their feline friends as they would for children, so it’s probably heart-breaking to see your cat in such discomfort over ear mites and the associated itching.
 While a trip to the vet may be in order to confirm there isn’t a larger issue at hand, these home remedies can also work wonders for your cat’s ear mite problem.

-Choose your favorite or most convenient home remedy and apply gently to your cat’s inner ears after a thorough cleaning.
+Choose your favorite or most convenient home remedy and apply it gently to your cat’s ear canals after a thorough cleaning.
 Of course, if the ear mite problem persists for several weeks, you should visit your vet for guidance, but these natural home remedies have been proven to help deter ear mites and soothe any discomfort your cat may experience in the meantime.